nodeshift-starters/nodejs-health-check/README.md

 $ oc new-project my-example-project # Create a project to deploy to
 $ npm run openshift # Deploys the example app
 ```

+### OpenTelemetry with OpenShift Distributed Tracing Platform

+Clone this repository, switch the branch to `opentelemetry-js-rhosdt`
+and follow the instructions on README.md

+Or visualize the instructions via github https://github.com/nodeshift-starters/nodejs-health-check/tree/opentelemetry-js-rhosdt#opentelemetry-with-openshift-distributed-tracing-platform